alperenozdnc/ezcli/README.md

 #### there is a philosophy to c many people forget

-i recently saw a library that used macros to let someone, create artificial function defitions, and nest them in order too (cli>arg>usage), and names, the usages, the descriptions were all taken inside a single string as an argument to some of those "functions".
+i recently saw a library that used macros to let someone create artificial function definitions, and nest them in order too (cli>arg>usage), and names, the usages, the descriptions were all taken inside a single string as an argument to some of those "functions".